-- While the celestial bodies themselves are not regarded as living beings, this passage refers to the similarly named young devas (candimā/sūriyo devaputto) residing there.
-See also SN 2.9-10.
-Furthermore, the term "rārā" (leaders/kings) does not refer to "gunavantā" (virtuous people), but to "suriyo candima" (sun and moon).
-A translation closer to the meaning of the Pāli would be: "The sovereign Sun and Moon, and also virtuous people." - The Pāli speaks about Māra's forces. - Even though a Paccekabuddha does not/is not able to teach the path to Nibbāna, he can nonetheless give guidance in good conduct and virtue; Functioning as an inspirational role model. - "Darkness and delusion" is not a literal translation for Māra. - Orig: "Precepts".
-The same applies to the next two lines. - Orig: "precept".
-The same applies to the next four lines. - Orig: "drugs which lead to carelessness" - 112 Orig: "which" - Orig: "at inappropriate times". - Orig: "entertainment, beautification, and adornment" - Orig: "These are the Eight Precepts; Virtue is the source of happiness, Virtue is the source of true wealth, Virtue is the source of peacefulness.
+137 The Pāli speaks about Māra's forces.

+- 138 Even though a Paccekabuddha does not/is not able to teach the path to Nibbāna, he can nonetheless give guidance in good conduct and virtue; Functioning as an inspirational role model. - 139 "Darkness and delusion" is not a literal translation for Māra. - 140 This request is recited only in the Thai tradition.
+At SBS we start straight with "Namo tassa..." - 141 Orig: "Precepts".
+The same applies to the next two lines. - 142 Orig: "precept".
+The same applies to the next four lines. - 143 Orig: "drugs which lead to carelessness" - 144 Orig: "which" - 145 Orig: "at inappropriate times". - 146 Orig: "entertainment, beautification, and adornment" - Orig: "These are the Eight Precepts; Virtue is the source of happiness, Virtue is the source of true wealth, Virtue is the source of peacefulness.
 Therefore let virtue be purified."